The page has been translated by Gen AI.

 unzip ServiceWatch_Agent.zip

-• If the environment using ServiceWatch Agent is Linux OS, you must grant execution permission as below.
+• If the environment using ServiceWatch Agent is Linux OS, you must grant execution permissions as follows.

 Color mode